chentimothy1/Predicting-Wildfire-Size/README.md

 # wildfire_data

 This project aimed to analyze the time delta between discovery and containment time to predict the fire class size.
-In initial attempts to classify fire severity based on our Hours to Containment target, a Linear Regression model indicated that we didn’t have sufficient featuredata to predict on said target.
+In initial attempts to classify fire severity based on our Hours to Containment target, a Linear Regression model indicated that we didn’t have sufficient feature data to predict on said target.
 Across 5 folds with a testing size of 33%, the training R 2 measured at a mean of 0.101 +/= .008 and testing R 2 at .102 +/= .001.

 We then used a Decision Tree to model the data as it’d allow for the reasoning for the predictions to be deduced, and could thus help in identifying why a potential wildfire might be severe.
 The